 2001 saw Google filing for a patent for their pathbreaking PageRank software under creator Page’s name.
 They finally moved to Mountain View, California, in 2003 as it was home to a sprawling office complex now famously named the Googleplex.
 In 2004, the media giant made its first public stock offering amidst fear that its remarkable, breakneck growth would adversely affect the company culture.
 To put all these rumours to bed, the company came out with a new motto, ‘Do no Evil’, a reflection of its commitment to carrying out its day-to-day operations without personal bias and with complete objectivity.
 The founders even agreed in a report to future investors that the IPO (initial public offering) would have no impact on the company culture and quest for excellence.
 To further show that they meant business, they appointed a Chief Culture Officer to ensure that the employees of Google stayed the course when it came to company culture.

-The 2000s also saw the launch of many landmark Google products, including Google News (2002), Gmail (2004), Google Maps (2005), Google Chrome (2008) and so many more.
+The 2000s also saw the launch of many landmark Google products, including Google News (2002), Google Maps (2005) and many more.
 However, the history of Google in the 2000s boasts of a handful of other major developments that shaped the future of the company.
 Although founders Page and Brin felt strongly about having no ads on Google’s SERPs initially, they came around fairly quickly and okayed the display of barebones textual ads.
 While Google initially showed simple organic results with blue highlights, it quickly evolved to include many add-on features, including images, video, etc.

 Google AdWords was launched in 2000, much to the rapture of online marketers as this meant that they could bid for high-demand keywords relevant to their domain and pay using a PPC model.
 Today, the number and layout of such ads may be different (especially due to the introduction of Google’s Knowledge Graphs, wholesome structured data boxes displayed to the right of an SERP, in 2012) from when Google AdWords was first introduced.
 However, the fundamental requirement that the ads satisfy the criterion of search query relevance still remains.
 Google AdWords also changed the way digital marketers worked, having come to the realisation that a sound online marketing strategy is one that is based on a combination of SEO (search engine optimization) and PPC.